 Who is the Carer Knowledge Exchange for?

-The Carer Knowledge Exchange brings together carers, researchers, students, decision makers, professionals and service providers to share their knowledge about carers and learn from each other with the aim to improve outcomes for carers across Australia.
+The Carer Knowledge Exchange brings together carers, former carers, researchers, students, decision makers, professionals and service providers to share their knowledge about carers and learn from each other with the aim to improve outcomes for carers across Australia.
 These groups may be involved in different ways, but they will all have access to the same information and opportunities.
 We also recognise that many people in the Carer Knowledge Exchange network have multiple roles: they may care for a family member or friend while also working for a care service provider or a researcher.

 The Carer Knowledge Exchange is aimed at carers who have an interest in research and advocacy.
 They may wish to contribute to or participate in research or advocacy, or learn from the work of others to inform their own caring role.